 Requirements: Integrated Program in Humane Studies

-IPHS blends lectures, small seminars, and one-on-one or two-on-one student-faculty tutorials.
+IPHS blends lectures, small seminars, and student-faculty tutorials alongside a fellow classmate or two.
 This unique approach to learning allows students to work closely with their professors.
 IPHS promotes a sense of community in which intellectual differences are respected and intellectual ties are strengthened.

 Note: Completion of the first-year, introductory seminar in IPHS counts toward the IPHS Concentration and may also fulfill up to one (1) unit of diversification in humanities or social sciences.